Course Content and Outcome Guide for SOC 280A

 - Special Fee:

-Course DescriptionExtend knowledge of sociology through work and/or volunteer time spent in settings that provide learning experiences.
-Instructor permission required.
+Course DescriptionExpands knowledge of sociology through work and/or volunteer experiences which provide opportunities for application of sociological learning objectives and practical skill development.
+Prerequisites: Instructor permission required.

 Addendum to Course Description